5.9 — std::string_view (part 2)

 Use a std::string return type when:

-• The return value is a std::string local variable.
+• The return value is a std::string local variable or function parameter.

 • The return value is a function call or operator that returns a std::string by value.